A Coupled Design of Exploiting Record Similarity for Practical Vertical Federated Learning: Experiment

 \subsection{Privacy}

-In this subsection, to study how additional noise on similarities affects the performance of \texttt{FedSim}, we conduct experiments on five real-world datasets.
-We convert the string or numeric identifiers to bloom filters according to \cite{karapiperis2017federal} and insert Gaussian noise with scale $\sigma$ to the similarities according to Section~\ref{subsec:pprl}.
-Each $\sigma$ is calculated from a bound $\tau$ according to Theorem~\ref{thm:main}.
-The results are presented in Figure~\ref{fig:exp_hamming_real}. \texttt{Exact} is not evaluated here because few bloom filters have exactly the same bits.
+In this subsection, to study how additional noise on similarities affects the performance of FedSim, we conduct experiments on five real-world datasets (\wzm{the result of \texttt{company} is included in Appendix~\ref{subsec:exp_company} due to page limit}).
+Specifically, string or numeric identifiers are converted to Bloom filters according to \cite{karapiperis2017federal}.
+The Hamming distances between Bloom filters are used to calculate raw similarities.
+Then, given an acceptable success rate $\tau$, a noise scale $\sigma$ is calculated according to Theorem~\ref{thm:main}.
+Finally, Gaussian noise with scale $\sigma$ is added to the raw similarities according to Equation~\ref{eq:add_noise}.
+The results are presented in Figure~\ref{fig:exp_hamming_real}. \texttt{Exact} is not evaluated since few Bloom filters have exactly the same bits.
+From Figure~\ref{fig:exp_hamming_real}, we observe that FedSim is robust to the noise on similarities; therefore, the attacking success rate can be reduced to $[10^{-4}, 10^{-3}]$ without evident performance loss.
+Notably, the performance when $\tau=1$ is not necessarily the same as the performance in Section~\ref{subsec:exp_perf} since similarities are calculated based on different distances.